phac-nml/irida/doc/user/tutorials/sistr/index.md

 ![launch-button]

-Once the button is selected you should see a screen showing that your pipeline has been launched.
+Once the button is selected you should be brought to the pipeline detials page.

-![pipeline-launched]

 Monitoring Pipeline Status
 ==========================

-To monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu or click the **Let's see how this pipeline is doing** button.
+At any point, to monitor the status of the launched pipeline, please select the **Analysis > Your Analyses** menu.

 ![view-your-analyses]

 This will bring you to a page where you can monitor the status of each launched workflow.

-![monitor-analyses]

 Clicking the pipeline name will bring you to a page for that analysis pipeline.
 It will take a while for the SISTR analysis pipeline to complete.
 Along the top of the page you can check the current step of the analysis and at the bottom of the **Details** tab you can select if you would like to receive an email upon pipeline completion or error.
 The email option is only available if the analysis is not in `COMPLETED` or `ERROR` state.